rkuma183/wilsonmar.github.io/_posts/2016-08-13-appdynamics.md

    rather than responding to alerts which occur.

    In my opinion, AD can do more than it is in this aspect.
+   For example, project the <strong>trend</strong>
+   of disk space usage to identify the urgency so the appropriate notification method is used.

 0. PROTIP: It helps to identify up front specifically who should be called (and when) for specific alerts that can appear.